TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

     A Page Type Suffix indicates the type of a URL, usually ".html".
 It can also be left out completely.
     If set, it could control alternate variants of a URL, for example an RSS-Feed or a JSON representation.

-    A Page Type Suffix can also be regarded as an Enhancer.
+    A Page Type Suffix is regarded as an Enhancer, specifically a "(Route) Decorator".
+    Other kinds of decorators could add additional parts to the route, but only after(!) the initial "Route Enhancer(s)".

 .. index:: Routing; Enhanced Route